Table of Contents

 Ovarian sex cord tumors arise from stromal/sex cord granulosa cells, thecal cells and fibrocytes.
 These cells are known for their hormonal function which may lead to virilization or feminization of the opposite sex.
 CD56 has been proposed to identify sex cord tumors and to follow response to treatment as a marker.

 This is almost always benign and unilateral.
 It is mostly considered to arise from hyperplasia of the cortical stroma and not a true neoplasm.
 It accounts for only 2% of ovarian tumors.
 The tumor originates from theca follicular cells and secretes estrogen.
 The presentation is usually post-menopausal bleeding in elderly women.

 Granulosa cell tumor

 These are firm white grey tumors of fibrocytes which produce concentric layers of collagen.
 Unlike fibromas they produce no hormones and they are more common among premenopausal women.
-The tumor is common in middle aged females and usually benign.
+The tumor is common in middle aged females and is usually benign.
 It can be associated with ascites and right side pleural effusion to form what is called Meigs’ syndrome.